Introducing a new cat to an existing pet

 If you already have a dog

-If you want to get a new cat but you’re not too sure how your dog might take it, watch how they react to one if they spot a cat while out and about on their walks.
-Ideally, your dog will walk past cats without really paying much attention to them and have no desire to chase or bark at them.
+Ideally, your dog should walk past cats without paying much attention to them and have no desire to chase or bark at them.

-Like all new friendships, your pets will need to get used to each other over time and adjust to their new surroundings.
-Give them time, take things slowly and keep trying.
+Like all new friendships, your pets will need to get used to each other over time and adjust to their new normal.
+Give them time, take things slowly, and keep trying if things don’t seem to be running smoothly at first.

 Introducing a new cat to an existing dog

-Introducing a new cat to your existing dog shouldn’t be rushed, forcing your pets to interact when they are not quite ready may cause stress for all involved and reinforce negative emotions.
+Introducing a new cat to your existing dog shouldn’t be rushed.
+Forcing your pets to interact when they’re not quite ready could cause stress for all involved and might reinforce negative emotions.

 Give your cat time to settle

-When you bring your new cat home, you’ll want to give them about two or three days to adjust to their new surroundings before introducing them to your dog.
+When you bring your new cat home, give them about two or three days to adjust to their new surroundings before introducing them to your dog.
 Here are our top tips:

-• Make sure your cat space has the following to keep them comfortable:
+• Make sure your cat's space has the following to keep them comfortable:

 Do some scent swapping

-Smell is an important form of communication for our cats and dogs and you can use this to your advantage while you integrate your new cat.
-Here’s how:
+Smell is an important form of communication for our cats and dogs.
+You can use scent to your advantage while introducing your new cat by:

-• Stroke your cat and let your dog smell your hand
+• Stroking your cat, then letting your dog smell your hand.

-• If your pet is not eating, remove the towel and try again another day
+• If your pet refuses to eat in the presence of this unfamiliar scent, remove the towel and try again another day.

 Calm first introductions

-You’ll want to keep their first introductions as calm as possible and try not to have too many people present when they first meet.
-Here are some top tips to help that first meet run as smoothly as possible:
+Keep their first introductions as calm as possible by not having too many people present when your pets first meet.
+Here are some top tips to help that first introduction run as stress-free as possible:

-• Keep your dog on a lead but keep it slack
+• Keep your dog on a lead, but keep the lead slack.

-• Let them smell each other (a scent which they’ll already recognise thanks to your prep work)
+• Let them smell each other (a scent they’ll already recognise, thanks to your prep work!).

-• Be ready to intervene, just in case things don’t go to plan
+• Be ready to intervene, in case things don’t go to plan.

-If things are getting a bit too rowdy, stop the meeting and try again later.
-For this to work, their interactions need to be positive (or at least indifferent).
+If things are becoming a bit rowdy, stop the meeting and try again later.
+For this introduction to work, your pets’ interactions need to be positive (or at least indifferent).

-If all is going well, after a few minutes have passed, end the session and separate the two so that you can provide some fuss to both pets.
+Should the introduction be going well, after a few minutes have passed, end the session and separate the two so you can provide plenty of praise to both pets.
 Lots of short, positive interactions will really help both pets feel comfortable.

 Keep providing a safe space

-Even when both pets get along and are happy to spend time together, you still need to offer a space to which they can retreat if they want to be alone.
+Even when both pets get along and happily spend time together, you still need to offer a space for them to hide if they want to be alone.

 Introducing a new cat to a resident cat

 A cat’s first impression of a new furry family member is critical.
-This introduction could likely set the mood for their future relationship.
-This is why you should take things slow and follow our top tips to help their first introductions go as smoothly as possible for felines and humans alike.
+This introduction likely sets the tone for their future relationship, which is why you should take things slowly and follow our top tips to ensure first introductions run smoothly.

 Keep your cats separate

-Don’t rush into introducing your cats, you’ll want to give them a couple of days to get settled before letting them meet each other.
+Don’t rush into introducing your cats.
+Allow your cats a couple of days to get settled before letting them meet each other.
 Here are our top tips:

-• Keep your cats separate to begin with by keeping them in separate rooms
+• Separate your cats to begin with, by keeping them in different rooms.

-• Make sure your cats have access to their own:
+• Ensure your cats have access to their own:

 Do some scent swapping

-Scent swapping can help cats become fully comfortable with the smell of the other cat before they meet.
-Here’s how you can begin the process of introducing the cats to one another:
+Scent swapping can help cats become fully comfortable with the smell of another cat before meeting them.
+Here’s how you can begin the process of introducing your cats to one another:

-• Stroke your cat and let your other smell your hand and vice versa
+• Stroke your first cat, then let your new cat smell your hand – and vice versa.

-• Rub a towel over your cat and place it underneath the other pet’s food bowl
+• Rub a towel over your first cat and place it underneath your new cat’s food bowl:

-• Make sure that they’re happy to approach their food
+• Make sure both cats are happy to approach their food.

-• If your cat is not eating, remove the towel and try again another day
+• If either cat refuses to eat, remove the towel and try again another day.

 Let them explore each other’s space